ArKT-7/won-deployer/guide/English/prepare-en.md

 # then follow instructions printed by won deployer

-- Here's the visual method of installing and cheking the tool
+- Here's the visual method of installing and checking the deployer installed correctly

 <img align="left" src="../../assets/guide.gif" width="425" alt="see">